Drive sales on autopilot with ecommerce-focused featuresSee Features

 The average order count for monthly newsletters is 1.64, so you end up with about 2 purchases for the month.

 Now, if those same subscribers get your emails four times a month, the average order count per campaign goes up to 4.79.
-Each time you send a campaign, you get about 5 orders.
+Each time you send a campaign, you get about five orders.

 If you multiply that by the four campaigns you send a month, that means that at the end of the month you get about 20 orders in total.

-So while the open rate does go down as the email frequency increases, the orders each month go up.
+So while the open rate does go down as the email frequency increases, you can still expect purchase rates to increase.

-This is even more dramatic when we only focus on those campaigns that have at least 1 order per month, as in the chart below:
+This is even more dramatic when we only focus on those campaigns that have at least one order per month, as in the chart below:

-Looking at both charts for the average order count per campaign, we can see that customers positively react to emails sent to up to 19 times a month.
+Looking at both charts for the average order count per campaign, we can see that customers positively react to emails sent up to 19 times a month.

 While the open and click rates drop dramatically as the email frequency increases, the average order count per campaign goes up steadily (up to 19 emails per month or 3-5 emails per week).

 This article will probably inspire you to change how often you send out your email campaigns, which is good.
 But before changing your email frequency, take these risks and opportunities into consideration.

 - The more emails you send, the more visible your brand is.
 Even if customers do not open your email, it helps to stay at the front of their mind.